-Pro-Palestine crowd storms Russia’s Dagestan to protest flight from Israel
+Angry crowd storms Russia’s Dagestan airport to protest flight from Israel

-All flights to and from Makhachkala airport in the Russian region were suspended after groups of protesters entered the facility.
+All flights to and from Makhachkala airport in the Russian region were suspended after groups of protesters stormed the facility.

-Hundreds of people stormed the main airport in Russia’s Dagestan region on Sunday evening to protest the arrival of a flight from Israel.
+Hundreds of people have stormed the main airport in Russia’s Dagestan region, ostensibly to protest against the arrival of a flight from Israel amid the war in Gaza.

-Authorities on Sunday closed the airport in Makhachkala, the capital of the predominantly Muslim region, and police converged on the facility.
-There were no immediate reports of arrests but there were several injuries.
+The crowd on Sunday broke past security, with some making it onto the runway of Makhachkala airport, before they were removed by security forces.

 Keep readinglist of 4 items